Reservation Hijack scams: The travel scam that looks like your real hotel booking

 How scammers get access to your reservation details

 One of the most unsettling parts of this scam is how much attackers seem to know.
-In some cases, scammers gain access to your reservation details by:
+They get the information they need to target you by first targeting hotel or booking platform staff, in some cases gaining access to your reservation details by:

-• Compromising hotel or partner accounts by targeting hotel staff with phishing attacks or exploiting weak passwords.
+- Compromising hotel or partner accounts after targeting hotel staff with phishing attacks or exploiting weak passwords.

 How the scam unfolds

 A Reservation Hijack scam often starts with a message related to a travel booking you recently made.
-It could arrive via email, SMS, WhatsApp, or even through a booking platform’s messaging system.
-Because it references real details, it doesn’t immediately raise suspicion.
+It could arrive via email, SMS, WhatsApp, or even through a booking platform’s proprietary messaging system.
+The opening message typically references real booking details, meaning it doesn’t immediately raise suspicion.

-The message typically introduces a problem, such as an issue with your payment or a need to verify your reservation.
+The message may set up a pretext that requires your attention, like an issue with your payment or a request to verify your reservation.
 There’s often a sense of urgency, suggesting that your booking could be canceled if you don’t act quickly.

 From there, you’re directed to a payment page that appears legitimate but is actually designed to capture your financial or personal information.
-By the time you reach this step, the context feels so real that many people don’t think to question it.
+To ease any hesitation, the page may reassure you that any funds will be reserved and refunded within 10 minutes, making the request feel like a standard verification step.

 Why this scam is so convincing